CubbyFlow/CubbyFlow/3RD-PARTY.md

 ---

-CubbyFlow-v0 uses portion of pybind/cmake_example for Python binding.
+CubbyFlow uses portion of pybind/cmake_example for Python binding.

 Copyright (c) 2016 The Pybind Development Team, All rights reserved.